Creating Tags in Cintoo

 Create a Tag

-Manual tagging in Cintoo consists of using the bounding box tool to demarcate the equipment in the 3D View, and setting the tag ID and metadata manually.
+Manual tagging in Cintoo consists of using the bounding box tool to demarcate the equipment in 3D View and setting tag ID and metadata manually.

-1. Go to 3D View and open the Tag Explorer from the vertical tool bar.
+1. Go to 3D View and open Tag Explorer from the vertical tool bar.

-2. In the Tag Explorer, select a Tag List by clicking on the name of the list.
+2. In Tag Explorer, select a Tag List by clicking on the name of the list.

-4. Before creating a tag, it is recommended to first set the viewpoint in the 3D View to look at the element to be tagged.
-Both Scan & Teleport and 3D Navigation modes are supported for tagging.
+4. Before creating a tag, it is recommended to first set the viewpoint in 3D View to look at the element to be tagged.
+Both Scan & Teleport and 3D Navi modes are supported to capture default tag view.

-5. With the Tag List selected (highlighted in blue), click Create tag from the list of action icons at the bottom of the Tag Explorer.
+5. With a Tag List selected (highlighted in blue), click Create tag from the list of action icons at the bottom of Tag Explorer.

-Note that the same actions are also available from the Data tab.
+Note that the same actions are also available from Data tab.

-8. Click on the "+" sign next to the Bounding box field.
+8. Click on "+" sign next to Bounding box field.
 A representation of the tag will appear below.
-Viewport is now in the Boundary box edit mode which is indicated below navigation bar.
-Now cursor of the mouse is moving along with a bounding box
+Viewport is now in Boundary box edit mode which is indicated below navigation bar.
+Now cursor of the mouse is moving along with a bounding box.

-Note: to have only the current bounding box in the viewport the Tag list in the Tag Explorer could be put in the mode Hide.
+Note: to have only the current bounding box in the viewport Tag list in Tag Explorer could be put in Hide mode.

-It's possible to add more bounding boxes by clicking on the "+" sign next to the Bounding box field.
+It is possible to add more bounding boxes by clicking on "+" sign next to Bounding box field.

 Adding additional bounding boxes converts a simple tag into a complex tag, which changes the icon.
 More information on complex tags could be found here: Tag Explorer.

-9. Click once in the 3D View to place the bounding box and display the gizmo.
-After that the point of view or the display mode (e.g. 3D Surface, 3D RGB, etc.) could be changed to have a better understanding of the equipment’s form and size.
-For example, switch to 3D Surface in 3D Navigation.
+9. Click once in 3D View to place the bounding box and display gizmos.
+After that point of view or display mode (e.g., 3D Surface, 3D RGB, etc.) could be changed to have a better understanding of the equipment’s form and size.
+For example, switch to 3D Surface in 3D Navi.

-10. Use the gizmos to adjust the bounding box to the equipment:
+10. Use gizmos to adjust the bounding box to the equipment:

-• Click & drag the cubes to adjust the faces of the bounding box
+• Click & drag the cubes to adjust faces of the bounding box

 • Click & drag the lines to move the bounding box along each axis